Cosori Smart CS158-AF Review

 The fry basket of the CS158-AF has a nice handle and slides in and out quite smoothly, making it easy to shake your food mid cooking (a common requirement for many air frying recipes).
 The square shape also feels like a much more efficient use of space than the circular baskets used by some other models.
 Once the food is done, however, we found it to be a bit difficult to remove the inner frying basket from the outer basket.

 Ease of Cleaning

-The Cosori CS158-AF offers good overall performance at an average price.
+The CS158-AF offers good overall performance at an average price.
 However, we have found some machines that cost the same or slightly less and perform slightly better.
-Therefore, though this machine definitely isn't the best value on the market, we think it is still a fairly good value overall.
+Though this machine isn't the best value on the market, it is still a fairly good value overall.

-The Cosori Smart CS158-AF is a good, well designed air fryer that will likely serve any kitchen well.
-If you're looking for something with precise temperature accuracy so you can fine tune your recipes, or something with the most streamlined user interface possible, there are other models that perform slightly better in those avenues.
-But, for most kitchens, the Cosori CP158-AF provides all you need from one of these super convection devices.
+The Cosori Smart CS158-AF is a good, well-designed air fryer that will serve any kitchen well.
+If you're looking for something with precise temperature accuracy so you can fine-tune your recipes or something with the most streamlined user interface possible, there are other models that perform slightly better in those avenues.
+But, for most kitchens, the CP158-AF provides all you need from one of these super convection devices.

 — Max Mutter and Michelle Powell